Outside the Wire: Plot

 Harp and Leo, under the cover of delivering vaccines to a refugee camp, set out on a mission to prevent terrorist Victor Koval from gaining control of a network of Cold War–era nuclear missile silos.
 On the way, they respond to a reported attack on a friendly aid truck, resulting in a stand-off between the Marines and armed locals.
 After a G.U.M.P. shoots a local who threw a rock, Leo negotiates a peaceful solution by giving the locals the contents of the aid truck.
 However, pro-Russian insurgents ambush the locals and Marines, leading to a firefight.
 This forces Leo and Harp to travel to the refugee camp on foot, while the Marines remain behind to engage the insurgents.

 At the refugee compound, Leo and Harp are shot at by an insurgent, who kills some civilians.
 Leo tortures the insurgent for information, before leaving him to be killed by the gathered mob.
 Leo and Harp meet their contact Sofiya, a resistance leader.
 Sofiya leads them to an arms dealer who knows the location of a bank vault containing nuclear launch codes that Koval is looking for.
-Harp and Leo travel to the bank and are met by Koval's forces, which include several Russian built G.U.M.P.s.
-Harp rescues a few of the civilians caught in a crossfire between US and Russian G.U.M.P.s, while Leo retrieves the codes but cannot find Koval.
+Harp and Leo travel to the bank and are met by Koval's forces, which include several Russian-built G.U.M.P.s.
+Harp rescues a few of the civilians caught in a crossfire between U.S. and Russian G.U.M.P.s, while Leo retrieves the codes but cannot find Koval.
 A drone strike called in by Eckhart destroys the bank and several buildings, leading the military command to believe Koval dead and Leo destroyed.

 Leo reunites with Harp, and tells him that he has his own plans for the codes, and has been manipulating Harp into helping him evade the eye of military command.
 He knocks out Harp and leaves him on the side of the road where he is picked up by Sofiya's men.
-Leo meets with Koval to give him the codes but kills him when Koval refuses to give Leo access to a nuclear missile silo.
+Leo meets with Koval to give him the codes but kills him when Koval refuses to give Leo access to a nuclear missile silo, hidden in a Russian decommissioned nuclear power plant.
 Harp informs Sofiya and Eckhart of Leo's actions, and they realize that Leo is planning to launch the nuclear missiles to strike the United States, in order to prevent them from fighting more wars in the future.
 Harp volunteers to infiltrate the silo and finds Leo has taken over.
-He disables Leo but not before Leo initiates the launch of a missile, explaining that his goal was for the android super-soldier program to end in failure.
-Harp escapes as the silo is destroyed by a drone strike before the missile can launch; destroying Leo in the process and saving the states.
-With his field work now over with, Harp returns to Camp Nathaniel and receives praise from Eckhart, who informs him that he will be returning to his Stateside drone pilot duties.
+He disables Leo but not before Leo initiates the launch of four missiles, explaining that his goal was for the android super-soldier program to end in failure, averting never-ending war associated with "remove the humanity, increase the fight".
+Harp escapes as the silo is destroyed by a drone strike before the missiles can launch, destroying Leo in the process and saving the United States.
+Harp receives praise from Eckhart, who informs him that he will be returning to the States.